 There is a vast difference in how matrix and preferential flow affect the movement of nutrients, salts, and pesticides through the soil.

 Think about how water moves through the soil when if follows a preferential flow path: water rains on the surface and quickly drains deep down in the layer following cracks, crevices, and holes.
 Due to the shallow green roof substrate, water will quickly enter the drainage layer and may never enter the true soil matrix.

 Thus, if you have supplied nutrients on top of the soil, these may be flushed out through preferential flow paths without doing much good at all.
 Several studies have shown that deeply infiltrated water that followed formed fingers had similar nutrient and salt concentrations as the surface soil layer, whereas water following the matrix pathway showed solute concentrations that were similar to the drain.

 Thus, not only water leaves the roof fast, but also nutrients quickly exits soils with strong preferential flow paths.
 It is simply flushed out.
-This loss of nutrients may require more frequent roof fertilization, something that is not only bad for the environment, but also for the
+This loss of nutrients may require more frequent roof fertilization, something that is not only bad for the environment, but also for the roof-owner’s wallet.

 We know way too little about how water moves through green roof media, and we often make broad assumptions extrapolating from systems that have little to do with green roofs.

 However, hopefully, we will soon see more natural new green roof soil media with thriving soil biology hit the markets.
 I’m excited to find out how these soils behave regarding water and nutrient flow.